 3. Utilize lighter colors in your office design.

 Real colors.
 Professionalism doesn’t mean somber gray and white.
 Hues of yellow, green, blue and purple lift the spirit and affect worker productivity.
-Blue and purple is psychologically associated with work and productivity, rest, sophistication, trust and energy, which is why social networks, banks and universities are so often blue or purple.
+Blue and purple are psychologically associated with work and productivity, rest, sophistication, trust and energy, which is why social networks, banks, and universities are so often blue or purple.

 Yellow stimulates creativity, ideal for businesses and departments centered on ideas, like marketing.

 Green is the color of life, relaxing and comforting, especially for the eyes.
-Employees who work long hours need a lot of plants to refresh their mind, or at least a green-themed office.
+Employees who work long hours need a lot of plants to refresh their minds or at least a green-themed office.

 EcoPrivacy Acoustic™ panels come in deep and bright tones, easily complementing your office design or company colors and adding energy and mood to an otherwise empty space or flat wall.